Innovation Gone Wrong: 17 Completely Absurd Packaging Examples

 Packaging is a requirement in modern life.
 Depending on the fragility and size of the products, packaging needs to take many varied and complex forms.

-Engineering those forms is not an easy task, and as such we try not to be too hard on modern-day manufacturers.
+Engineering those forms is not an easy task.
+As such we try not to be too hard on modern-day manufacturers.
 However, some examples are so illogical they cannot be ignored.

 Here are 17 of the silliest and yet real packaging ideas we have seen.